goderich/dissertation/dissertation.md

 There are variations in the phonotactics of Squliq in different regions.
 Huang [-@huang2006a, p.
 66] notes that Taoshan Squliq allows root-internal codas and word-final CVGC syllables, but Jianshi Squliq does not. @tbl:squliq-syllable-types includes only syllable types found in all varieties of Squliq.

 Some Squliq consonants have a limited distribution.
 The phoneme /x/ cannot occur word-initially [@li1981, p.
 239].
 The phonemes /b/ and /g/ cannot occur word-finally, and neither can the quasi-phoneme \<z\> [ʑ] [@li1981, p.
-240]. @li1981 also claimed that /r/ was disallowed in word-final position in Squliq, but Huang [-@huang2006a, p.
-64] listed several counterexamples with word-final /r/ in Taoshan Squliq.
+240]. @li1981 also claims that /r/ was disallowed in word-final position in Squliq, but Huang [-@huang2006a, p.
+64] lists several counterexamples with word-final /r/ in Taoshan Squliq.
 Even though /r/ can appear word-finally, it is extremely rare in this position, and is replaced with /l/ by some speakers.

 The voiceless dental plosive /t/ is affricated before a high front vowel /i/ or the corresponding glide \<y\> /j/, as seen in @tbl:squliq-t-affrication.